NickFaulkner101/Cognitive-Loughborough-University/README.md

 # Cognitive-Loughborough-University
-Open the WakeAnalyticalModel folder and download the python file and turbine coordinates .txt file Run the python script by calling the file followed by the wind direction.
+Open the WindFarmAnalyticalModel folder and download the python file and turbine coordinates .txt file Run the python script by calling the file followed by the wind direction.

 E.g. "python Jensens_AEP 93"